 Avoid these foods for relief:

-• Alcohol: Skipping certain beverages when you’re kicking back or around family and friends can be challenging, but your stomach will thank you.
+Skipping certain beverages when you’re kicking back or around family and friends can be challenging, but your stomach will thank you.
 Water is the best choice when you’re fighting gastritis.
 Add cucumber or fruit for extra flavor.

-These simple diet changes will help ease gastritis pain, and improve your overall health along the way.
+These simple diet changes will help ease gastritis pain and improve your overall health along the way.
 Looking for a physician to help you navigate your gastritis?
 We can help.